Get a free consultation

 James Baker, former US Secretary of State

-Shortcut Summary: Your audience, not you, should be centre of attention in your presentation.
-The better you understand your audience, the better your talk will be.
+Shortcut Summary: Your audience, not you, should be centre of attention in any successful presentation.
+The better you understand your audience members, the better your talk will be.

-What typically goes wrong: When people give presentations about their latest project, they talk about their latest project.
+What can go wrong: When people give presentations about their latest project, they talk about their latest project.
 If they are reporting quarterly results, they report quarterly results.
 If they are speaking about their new business, they tell the audience about their new business.
 If explaining a new piece of regulation, they talk about elements of that regulation.

 The problem with this approach is you are not including your audience in your talk.
-And if you don’t include your audience, your audience will be disengaged.
+And if you don’t include your audience, you will lose audience attention.

 Why does this matter?
 Audiences are selfish.
 They like being talked about.

 What to do instead.
-Your talk should be about what your subject means for the audience.
+Your talk should be about what your main points mean for the audience.
 For example these are good titles for a presentation:

 To do this, you must understand your audience.
 That means asking questions about them and getting under their skin.
 For example, some questions you may have could include: